 - 3. Suicide, Absurdity and Happiness: The Myth of Sisyphus

-- 4. Murder and Rebellion: The Rebel
+- 4. Camus and the World of Violence: The Rebel

 - 5. Philosopher of the Present